-Hobbies Playing Music The 8 Best Flute Brands for Beginners in 2020 Share PINTEREST Email Print Playing Music Music Education Basics Music History Music Lessons Music Theory Playing Guitar Playing Piano Home Recording By Espie Estrella Espie Estrella is a lyricist, songwriter, and member of the Nashville Songwriters Association International. our editorial process Espie Estrella Updated October 15, 2019 Our editors independently research, test, and recommend the best products; you can learn more about our review process here.
+Hobbies Playing Music The 8 Best Flute Brands for Beginners Share PINTEREST Email Print Playing Music Music Education Basics Music History Music Lessons Music Theory Playing Guitar Playing Piano Home Recording By Espie Estrella Espie Estrella is a lyricist, songwriter, and member of the Nashville Songwriters Association International. our editorial process Espie Estrella Updated October 15, 2019 Our editors independently research, test, and recommend the best products; you can learn more about our review process here.
 We may receive commissions on purchases made from our chosen links.
 There are a vast array of flute brands and models in the market today, and finding one that will best suit the needs of a beginner flutist can be a daunting task.
 This article will help narrow down your choices by listing flute brands and specific models that are often recommended for beginning students.
 For intermediate or advanced players, explore the next level of flute models for each of the brands listed below.
 Other brands that are relatively more expensive than these models but still recommended include Altus, Sankyo, Miyazawa, Muramatsu and Nagahara flutes.
 01 of 08 Yamaha Blend Images - KidStock/ Brand X Pictures/ Getty Images Buy on Amazon The Yamaha Corp. in Japan (formerly named Nippon Gakki Co.) was founded by Torakusu Yamaha.
 They first began manufacturing reed organs in 1887 and since then have branched out to producing other instruments.
 The Yamaha Corp. of America was founded in 1960.
 Yamaha flutes have consistently ranked well among the most recommended brands, both for affordability and quality.
 Suggested Models Yamaha YFL-221N Standard Flute—This flute is nickel-silver-plated with undercut embouchure hole and double bladder pads.
 It has a C footjoint and an offset G key system.
 It comes with a plastic case and a cleaning rod.Yamaha YFL-221 Standard Flute—It has the same features as the YFL-221N except that this one is silver-plated.
 02 of 08 Azumi by Altus Courtesy of GuitarCenter Buy on Guitarcenter.com The Altus brand has been crafting flutes for over 25 years with headquarters in Azumino, Japan.
 Altus flutes are created by master flute maker Shuichi Tanaka.
 Flutes by Altus, like the 807 or 907, are designed with "the growing flutist" in mind.
 In 2006, they introduced a new line of flutes called Azumi meant for advancing players.
 Azumi flutes are more affordable but maintain the same quality as Altus flutes.
 Serious beginners will also find this brand a good investment.
 Suggested Model Azumi AZ 3000RBS—This has the Altus handmade Z-cut head, Britannia silver body, B foot, offset G key system and french or open hole.
 03 of 08 Pearl Courtesy of Interstate Music Buy on Guitarcenter.com The Pearl Musical Instrument Co. was founded in the 1940's in Japan.
 Primarily known for producing percussion instruments, Pearl went on to create a line of flutes and opened its US-based office in Nashville, Tennessee.
 Suggested Model Pearl Quantz 505E Flute—This flute is silver-plated, closed hole, C foot, offset G with split-E mechanism.
 04 of 08 Jupiter Buy on Amazon KHS (Kung Hsue She) was founded in Taiwan in 1930 and began manufacturing musical instruments in the 1950's.
 KHS then founded Jupiter Band Instruments Inc. in 1980 and later opened an office in Austin, Texas in 1990.
 Jupiter's slogan is "A world of quality goes into each musical instrument," and the truth of that slogan is why their flutes remain on the list of recommended flute brands.
 Suggested Model Jupiter 313S Prodigy Model—This model is specifically meant for young beginners.
 It is closed-hole, has a curved headjoint, assisted fingering and a silver-plated body.
 05 of 08 DiMedici by Jupiter Courtesy of Cerev Buy on EBay DiMedici flutes are also under the Jupiter brand.
 Suggested Model Jupiter DiMedici 911 RBSO Flute—The 911 RBSO is for serious, advancing flute players.
 Specs include a silver-plated body, sterling silver D-2 headjoint, B foot, open hole and an offset G key system.
 06 of 08 Trevor James Buy on Amazon Named after its founder Trevor J. James, this company began in 1979 as a flute repair shop in London and 1982 branched out to crafting flutes.
 Since then they have also manufactured saxophones and clarinets.
 Suggested Models Trevor James 10X2E Flute—Silver-plated body and foot, closed hole, C footjoint, offset G and split E mechanism are among its specifications.
 It comes with a case and cleaning rod plus a 5-year guarantee.Trevor James P3CPO "Privilege" Series 3—This model is all silver-plated, closed hole, offset G and has a C footjoint.
 07 of 08 Armstrong Buy on Amazon Known for its flutes and piccolos, Armstrong was founded in 1931 by William Teasdale Armstrong, an instrument repairman, who opened his first office in Elkhart, Indiana.
 Before long, Armstrong started crafting his own flutes, a practice continued by his son Edward.
 Suggested Models Armstrong Model 102 Flute—For beginning students, it is silver-plated and closed hole.
 Has a full warranty, comes with a hardshell case and cleaning rod.Armstrong Model 104 Flute—Likewise for beginning students, it is silver-plated, closed hole and has a basic cut head joint.
 Also comes with a hardshell case and cleaning rod.
 08 of 08 Gemeinhardt Buy on Amazon The Gemeinhardt Company was founded by flute maker Kurt Gemeinhardt during the late 1940's.
 Gemeinhardt acquired the Roy Seaman Piccolo Company in 1997 and in 2005, Gemeinhardt joined the Gemstone Musical Instruments team.
 The Gemeinhardt Co. is known as manufacturers of flutes and piccolos.
 Suggested Model Gemeinhardt Model 2SP Flute—The model 2SP is often recommended for beginning flutists.
 It is closed hole, silver-plated, with stainless steel springs and offset G.